 Hail Satan? premiered at the 2019 Sundance Film Festival.

 mythology?
-Even if they’re not religious, are they seriously trusting the Christian side on this?
+Even if they’re not religious, are naysayers seriously trusting the Christian side on this?

-difficult not to sound like a religious nutcase when discussing The Satanic
+difficult not to sound like a religious puritan when discussing the Satanic

 Temple with such positivity.
 But as Lane explores the Temple’s motivations, it's clear they’re far more political than religious – many don’t even believe in Satan.

-Lots of scary rituals take place, which resemble an horrific cult giving praise
+Lots of frightening rituals take place, which resemble a horrific cult giving praise

 to their lord and master.
 The idea of dancing naked, choking on wine, and spiking